gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### getTemplates
-Get the templates for product or l3 type
+Get the feedback templates for a product or l3

 ```golang